WendyKKelly/ExplicitChristian/_posts/turning-toward-creation.md

 _Amen._

 Wow.
 I have been sitting all day today in the awareness that God is love, God created us in His image, and God wants to partner with us to create a world where heaven and earth unite.
 The responsibility this requires feels a bit overwhelming.
 And yet, full circle: We have God, literally GOD by our side, gently whispering encouragement in our ears.
 We can do this.

+## <a id="Fortyeight"></a>Day Fortyeight ##
+> Daniel 7:13 - 14 CSB

+> 13I continued watching in the night visions,
+> and suddenly one like a son of man
+> was coming with the clouds of heaven.
+> He approached the Ancient of Days
+> and was escorted before him.
+> 14He was given dominion
+> and glory and a kingdom,
+> so that those of every people,
+> nation, and language
+> should serve him.
+> His dominion is an everlasting dominion
+> that will not pass away,
+> and his kingdom is one
+> that will not be destroyed.

+### What Power Looks Like ###

+_Dear Lord — Prince of Peace._

+_Thank you.
+Thank you for giving us visions, messengers, and so many reasons to believe._

+_Amen._

+Daniel chapter 7 is a weird chapter.
+But in context, and seen through the lens of ancient Hebrew literature, it's gorgeous.
+Jesus came, He has dominion, we should serve him.
+It's a kind of service that brings joy and freedom.
+Beauty out of chaos.